MorrisonCole/google-music-helper/README.md

 A simple collection of scripts to help manage your All Access library.

 There are some serious shortcomings since:

 1. This was my first time writing Python.
 2. I wrote this in a few hours whilst procrastinating!

 I'm happy to accept any pull requests that:

 * Fix bugs that have been reported in an issue
 * Add features that have been discussed in an issue

-Likewise, if you'd like to see something added just submit an issue
+Likewise, if you'd like to see something added just submit an issue.

 Quick start
 ===========